 What Is Clinical Science?

 Are you fascinated by the scientific method?
 Do you want a career that lets you help people?
 If so, then you may be interested in clinical science.
 Medical research, pharmaceutical development and clinical lab analysis are all fields that make use of clinical science.
 Read on to learn more about clinical science, as well as the careers and educational opportunities in the field.
-Schools offering Medical Laboratory Professions degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Clinical science combines principles of medicine, chemistry, biology and experimental science.
 It's a field that usually involves laboratory work, such as testing, evaluating, detecting and analyzing cells, blood or bodily fluids.
 In general, clinical science is a field that evaluates and investigates medical treatments, principles and methods, using classically designed studies under controlled conditions.

 Many 4-year and 2-year colleges and universities offer academic degree programs or courses in clinical science.
 At the associate's degree level, you'll likely find these programs offered in fields like clinical lab technology or medical technology.
 Bachelor's degree programs in scientific fields like chemistry, microbiology or zoology often incorporate aspects of clinical science into their curricula.

 For some positions, an associate's degree is all that you'll need to start working in clinical science.
 However, a bachelor's degree is the norm for entry-level positions.
 If you're interested in advanced research positions, you'll likely need to earn a graduate-level degree in clinical science or a related field.